The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 The second is the contradiction between European strategic autonomy and the transatlantic interdependence on which allied deterrence actually rests.

-The European capability needed to substitute for reduced American engagement does not exist yet and will not exist within the 2035 timeframe of the spending pledge — meaning European strategic autonomy is simultaneously more necessary than ever and further from realisation than allied public rhetoric suggests.
+The European capability needed to substitute for reduced American engagement does not exist yet and will not exist within the 2035 timeframe of the spending pledge — meaning European strategic autonomy is simultaneously more necessary than ever and further from realization than allied public rhetoric suggests.

 The third is the question of what NATO does about Ukraine.